mym0us3r/WAZUH-Process-Tree-Viewer/README.md

 ## Deployment Modes

-WPTV supports two deployment modes:
+WPTV can be reached in two ways, both served through the same unified Nginx reverse proxy on port 443:

-- **Mode 1 - Standalone (direct browser access)** - Direct HTTPS access to the backend at port 5000.
-No Nginx required.
-Ideal for isolated use, troubleshooting, or environments without the Wazuh Dashboard.
+- **Standalone access** - navigate directly to `https://<YOUR_WAZUH_IP>/wptv/` in the browser, outside the Wazuh Dashboard shell.
+Useful for isolated use or troubleshooting without opening the Dashboard.

-- **Mode 2 - Integrated into Wazuh Dashboard (OSD Plugin)** - The OSD plugin registers WPTV as a native sidebar entry.
-Nginx terminates external HTTPS on port 443 and routes the root path (`/`) to the Wazuh Dashboard at `127.0.0.1:5601` and `/wptv/` to the WPTV backend at `127.0.0.1:5000`.
-The iframe uses the same HTTPS origin, so WPTV inherits the Wazuh Dashboard certificate and no dedicated WPTV certificate needs to be imported on analyst workstations.
+- **Integrated access (OSD Plugin)** - the OSD plugin registers WPTV as a native sidebar entry under Forensics, embedding the same `/wptv/` endpoint in an iframe at `/app/wptv`.

+Both paths resolve to the same Gunicorn backend through the Nginx `/wptv/` location block, so there is a single certificate, a single external port, and a single place to check when something breaks.

+> **Historical note:** in the early stage of the project (Wazuh 4.14.4, roughly seven months before v2.1), Gunicorn bound directly to `0.0.0.0:5000` and was reachable externally on that port without Nginx in front of it.
+That direct-port model has been retired.
+Since v2.1, Gunicorn binds to `127.0.0.1:5000` (loopback only, see the systemd unit below) and Nginx is the sole external entry point for both standalone and OSD-integrated access.
+Port 5000 is not reachable from outside the host, and any bookmark or script still pointing at `https://<host>:5000` needs to be updated to `https://<host>/wptv/`.

 ## Project Architecture & File Structure